lousmontabes/capstone-project-page/index.md

 .ipynb*

 #### 6. Limitations of the study and future advances
-1. Require training vs test datasets to be equality represented and consider removing sampling sites with a small number of samples.
++ Require training vs test datasets to be equality represented and consider removing sampling sites with a small number of samples.
-2. Stratify the perfomance metrics according to subspecies in order to account for differences in the distribution ranges of the subspecies.
++ Stratify the perfomance metrics according to subspecies in order to account for differences in the distribution ranges of each subspecies.
-3. Use lower quality samples in order to assess the performance of the classifiers.
++ Use lower quality samples in order to assess the performance of the classifiers.
-4. Assess alternative imputation methods, eg. linkage disequilibrium.
++ Assess alternative imputation methods, eg. linkage disequilibrium.
-5. Develop a metric to assess the perfomance of the predictors based on distance to true origin rather than success in prediction.
++ Develop a metric to assess the perfomance of the predictors based on distance to true origin rather than success in prediction.

-#### Conclusions
+#### 7. Conclusions
 + It is possible to use classifiers to accurately predict the subspecies of a chimpanzee using genomic information.
-+ Using a classifier based on support vector machine is a good alternative to geolocalise chimpanzee samples with considerably high accuracy (~0.8 f1-score).
++ Using a support-vector-machine-based classifier is a good alternative to geolocalise chimpanzee samples with considerably high accuracy (~0.8 f1-score).